winnie-wildin/ASHACHAT/README.md

 🛠️ How to Run (for Evaluators):

-1. Simply click the Live Demo link (https://winnie-wildin-ashachat-main-g5xmy6.streamlit.app/)🌐
+1. Simply click the Live Demo link (https://winnie-wildin-ashachat-main-g5xmy6.streamlit.app/)

-2. The app will launch in your browser—no setup needed.🧼
+2. The app will launch in your browser—no setup needed.

-3. Interact with the chatbot by entering a query in the text input box at the bottom and pressing Enter.💬
+3. Interact with the chatbot by entering a query in the text input box at the bottom and pressing Enter.

-4. You can explore multiple use cases related to career support, mentorship, and women-focused opportunities.👩‍💼✨
+4. You can explore multiple use cases related to career support, mentorship, and women-focused opportunities.